bitlayer-org/bitlayer-org.github.io/docs/dev/json-rpc.md

 * fromUser: DATA|Array, 20 Bytes - (optional) address of the sender.
 * toBlock: DATA|Array, 20 Bytes - (optional) address of the receiver.
 * opCode: DATA|Array - (optional) An EVM opcode for a transaction's log.
-* minValue: QUANTITY|TAG - (optional) the minimal value or amount transferred in Wei.
+* minValue: QUANTITY|TAG - (optional) the minimal value or amount transferred in BRC.

 ### Returns